BS in Geography

 Geographic Information Science Track

 Geographic information science (GIS) courses cover many aspects of geographical information, including the theory and skills involved in collecting, storing, manipulating, analyzing, and visualizing spatial data.
-These courses provide grounding in spatial geography encompassing GIS, cartography, remote sensing, spatial analysis, and numerical modeling.
+These courses provide grounding in spatial geography encompassing GIS, cartography, remote sensing, spatial data science, spatial analysis, and numerical modeling.

 Students explore the relationship between society and GIS: Where does geographic information come from?
 How can society make use of such information?
 This thematic area exposes students to GIS and cartography applications; including land use and land cover change, environmental justice, transportation improvements; urban, regional, and environmental planning; resource conservation; and society-technology relations.